 Virtual assistant tasks unique to sales include:

-Marketing teams often feel overwhelmed by routine administrative tasks like managing vendor communications, social media calendars, sending emails, organizing data, and reporting.
-A Hubspot survey reveals that they spend an average of 16 hours each week on day-to-day administrative work.
+Marketing teams often feel overwhelmed by routine administrative tasks, such as managing vendor communications, maintaining social media calendars, sending emails, organizing data, and generating reports.
+A HubSpot survey reveals that they spend an average of 16 hours each week on day-to-day administrative work.

 A virtual marketing assistant can help: